Green Tea Culture

 Why It Feels So "Gentle"

-Close-up of a cup of deep-steamed sencha with smooth, rich green liquor
+Close-up of fukamushi tea with rich green color

 Author’s Note

-Growing up in Japan, fukamushi-cha was the kind of tea that simply felt “normal.”
-Its cloudy green color and soft sweetness were part of everyday meals at home.
+Growing up in Japan, fukamushi-cha was simply the tea of daily life.
+Its cloudy color and soft sweetness felt completely normal at the dinner table.

 Can I cold brew it?